Rajanigandha Barik, Santosh K. Satpathy*, Banarji Behera, Susanta K. Biswal and Ranjan K. Mohapatra Pages 81 - 86 ( 6 )

 XRD, SEM, impedance spectroscopy, conductivity, dielectric properties, Lithium Niobate.

-Centurion University of Technology and Management, Odisha, Centurion University of Technology and Management, Odisha, Materials Research Laboratory, School of Physics, Sambalpur University, Odisha, Centurion University of Technology and Management, Odisha, Department of Chemistry, Government College of Engineering, Keonjhar, Odisha
+Department of Physics, Centurion University of Technology and Management, Odisha, Department of Physics, Centurion University of Technology and Management, Odisha, Materials Research Laboratory, School of Physics, Sambalpur University, Odisha, Department of Physics, Centurion University of Technology and Management, Odisha, Department of Chemistry, Government College of Engineering, Keonjhar, Odisha